-A theoretical and practical overview about contemporary rivers shall be introduced by professionals in the field of urbanism, landscape architecture, environmental engineering and civil engineering.
+A theoretical and practical overview about contemporary rivers shall be introduced by professionals in the field of urbanism, environmental engineering and civil engineering.
 A combination of lectures and on-site workshops shall be undertaken between experts and students to build different analytical skills.

 Dans les plans d'études